-Developed by Dairy Profit Weekly, DPW Publishing Co., and Trilogic Systems,
+Rations developed by Dairy Profit Weekly, DPW Publishing Co., and Trilogic Systems, St. Paul, Minnesota

 Western Washington producers generally pay more for feed while receiving lower milk prices.
 Yet they manage to keep their production levels higher than most other parts of the country.
 They also take advantage of Canadian feeds and ship in cottonseed from as far away as Arkansas.
 Whole cottonseed used in conjunction with homegrown feeds or purchased feeds helps Pacific Northwesterners keep their rolling herd averages well above the national average.
 Cottonseed, because of its high nutrient density, becomes a more economical feed to ship than some of the other dairy staples.